jaspermolgvits/tensorflow-deno/README.md

 # TensorFlow for Deno

-WIP
+\
+&nbsp;

-Very basic implementation of the Node.js backend for Tensorflow.js in Deno.
+A very basic implementation of the Node.js backend for Tensorflow.js in Deno.
+\
+&nbsp;
 ```javascript
 import tf from "https://deno.land/x/tensorflow/tf.js";